A bit of history

 Furthermore, we started to produce raspberries, strawberries, blueberries and blackberries in Galicia, in the north of Spain, in 2015.
 This has allowed us to meet the year-round demand for berries, in particular, in the summer and autumn.

 We expanded our Blueberry production that same year, with the aim of becoming Spain’s leading producer of this highly valued product with excellent nutritional and organoleptic properties.
-Our goal is to exceed 400 hectares under production.
-We have currently achieved slightly more than 50% of our goal.

 The acquisition of the largest Portuguese strawberry producer allowed us to enter the Portuguese market In 2016, adding 100 Ha of land for out-of-season production, and providing added value to our current range of fresh produce.